kyllingstad/zmqd/README.md

     dub build --build=ddox

-See the [changelog](./CHANGELOG.md) for a list of the features that have been added or changed, and the bugs that have been fixed, in each new version.
+See the [changelog](./CHANGELOG.md) for a list of the features that have been added or changed, and the bugs that have been fixed, in each release.

 ## Terms of use ##